 ICR rules often differ for company borrowers.
 Discover tax-efficient options and how lenders assess affordability when you borrow through a limited company structure.

-See Company Solutions →
+See Company Solutions →SPV Mortgages

 Using a Special Purpose Vehicle (a company set up just to hold property)?
 See how SPVs help navigate ICR rules and lender expectations for buy-to-let investors.